-Like any standardized test, the LSAT provides admissions committees the closest thing to an objective standard by which to compare applicants.
+Like any standardized test, the LSAT provides admissions committees the closest thing to an objective standard by which to compare law school applicants.
 While GPAs might not accurately reflect a student’s abilities, and statements of purpose can be so subjective, the LSAT is the one thing that every student will have in common.

 Thus, it is much easier for admissions officers to compare applicants with this standard metric.

 The Average LSAT Score of Law Schools Students Is a Significant Factor in the School’s Rankings